 If your dog barks relentlessly every time you leave, there’s a receptor in the endocannabinoid system sparking this reaction.
 The same can be said for when this ill-behaved pup decides to tinkle on the floor.
 A receptor is also causing tingling pain in the elder pup’s joints.
 These cries for attention from within are all apart of the intricate endocannabinoid system.

 When you administer CBD for dogs to your pet, the cannabinoids in the formula enter the bloodstream.
 From there, they will receive the distress signal being parlayed by the receptors.
-In turn, CBD will react one of two ways.
+In turn, CBD may react one of two ways.

-CBD will either stimulate and sedate the upset receptor, or bind onto the compound that is causing the receptor distress.
+CBD may either stimulate and sedate the upset receptor, or bind onto the compound that is causing the receptor distress.
 Either way, the endocannabinoid system is essential for the symptoms your dog is experiencing and preventing them.

 CBD for Dogs: Anxiety